BenTubbing/Cycloidal-Gear-Milling/README.md

 Open an issue or submit a pull request.

 📬 Contact
-For questions or collaboration, feel free to open an issue or start a discussion.
+For questions or collaboration, open an issue or start a discussion.